ktraunmueller/Compositor/README.md

 This repo contains

 - a list of all open issues (both bugs and planned features)
-- example documents for trying out the app
-- document templates shipped with the app
+- example documents and document templates

 ## Issues